in215-pissah/jQuery-hw8/README.md

-# About Page for Homework 8
+# About Page using jQuery

 ### GitHub Pages Link